 Our first encounter with these little blood suckers came in the early morning when I needed what I call 2nd breakfast.
 We stopped so I could eat and the mosquitoes came out of nowhere.
 We put on our head nets, which makes eating difficult and I quickly shoved food under my head net and into my mouth” Nobo Hobos, nobohobos.wordpress.com

-Exhaustion and hazards of miles upon miles of snow covered trail
+Exhaustion with miles upon miles of snow-covered trail

 Walking in snow is exhausting and a PCT Thru-Hike Top pain in the #$*.
-In 2017, there was very little respite from relentless day in and day out walking over sun cups, slush, and the like.
-Long hikes across the hard scalloped surface of suncups are hard on hiker’s feet and legs.
+In 2017, there was very little respite from the relentless day in and day out walking across mounds of snow, sun cups, slush, and the like.
+Long hikes across the hard scalloped surface of suncups are hard on the hiker’s feet and legs.
 Expect to slow Wayyyy…. down while working very long hard days to cover about half the distance you are accustomed to walking.

-There were many blog reports where crossings of passes were timed for early morning so as to avoid softer snow and slush on steep climbs.
-The snow covered trail also meant that most of the time, hikers were not even on the trail.
-Hikers had to frequently refer to their Guthook App (Trail map and GPS) in order to avoid veering too far off the trail.
-Multiple blogs recounted stories of hikers having to traverse across dangerous slopes after climbing off-trail routes up passes.
-With switchbacks laying feet beneath the snow, the route up a pass was straight up.
-For most there were footsteps to follow, but some bloggers had to cut a few steps with their ice axes.
-With a lot of snow, there was a also lot of glissading, down the other side of passes.
+There were many blog reports of timing high mountain pass crossings for early morning in order to avoid softer snow on steep climbs.
+The snow-covered trail also meant that most of the time, hikers were off-trail.
+Hikers had to frequently refer to their Guthook App (Trail map and GPS) in order to avoid veering too far from the trail.
+Multiple blogs recounted stories of hikers having to traverse across dangerous slopes after climbing off-trail routes while attempting passes.
+With switchbacks laying feet beneath the snow, the chosen route was often straight up the pass.
+For many, there were footsteps to follow, but some bloggers had to cut a few steps with their ice axes.
+Given the snow cover, there was a lot of glissading down the backside of passes.